schoolex/nodejs-boilerplate/README.md

 ### Setting up env variables
 Create a copy of the `.example.env` file and rename it to `.env`.
 All the required env variables should be set inside this .env file.
 JWT secret can be ignored if no auth strategy is implemented

+### Testing
+This repo makes use of the jest framework to perform testing.
+Run them using the command `npm test`

 <br>
 <br>